ouziel-slama/zamatree/README.md

 The two most important modules are `src/merkle.ts` and `src/filesblock.ts`.

 - `src/merkle.ts`: implementation of the Merkle tree.
-The code can be optimized to obtain better performance but given the relatively small number of nodes I preferred to prioritize readability.
 For nodes that have no brothers (on levels with an odd number of nodes), I use the same method as Bitcoin core by concatenating the hash with itself.
+Given that we generate all the proofs at the same time as the root, the code could be optimized to only go through the Merkle tree once and never recalculate the same hash but I preferred to prioritize readability for this challenge.
 This module exposes 3 functions: `getMerkleProof`, `getMerkleRoot`, `verifyProof`.

 - `src/fileblocks.ts`: this module is responsible for preparing the files before uploading them and also for checking the files after downloading them.
 It is this module which generates a json file per block (kept on the client) as well as a json file per file containing the proof of Merkle (uploaded with the file).
 This module exposes 5 functions: `uploadBlock`, `downloadFile`, `listAllFiles`, `listFiles`, `listBlocks`.